-Some students will enjoy making a short 'radio play' of their own - creating a story line, writing the script, rehearsing and acting into a microphone, using expressive voice tone to add atmosphere to the mini-drama.
-Vocabulary, emphasis, pitch, tone and volume will all be valuable in bringing the play or playlet 'to life'.
+Some students will enjoy making a short 'audio play' of their own - creating a story line, writing the script, rehearsing, using expressive voice tone to add atmosphere to the mini-drama.
+Remember that vocabulary, emphasis, pitch, tone and volume will all be valuable in bringing the performance 'to life'.

-Modelling self expression
+Modelling self-expression